danbev/learning-nodejs/README.md

 Lets start with \_\_attribute\_\_((constructor)), what is this all about?
 In shared object files there are special sections which contains references to functions marked with constructor attributes.
 The attributes are a gcc feature.
 When the library gets loaded the dynamic loader program checks whether such sections exist and calls these functions.
 The constructor attribute causes the function to be called automatically before execution enters main ().
+You can verify this by checking the backtrace above.

-Now that we know that lets look at these two lines:
+Now that we know that, lets look at these two lines:

       static void _register_tcp_wrap(void) __attribute__((constructor));                  \
       static void _register_tcp_wrap(void)

-The first is the declaration of a function and the second line is the implementation.
+The first is the declaration of a function and the second line is the definition.
 You have to remember that the macro is expanded by the preprocessor so we have to look at the call as well:

     NODE_C_CTOR(_register_ ## modname) {                              \
       node_module_register(&_module);                                 \